← Back to Blog

 • Increases galling tendency

-• Can cause thermal micro-cracking in carbide dies
+• Can contribute to thermal micro-cracking in carbide dies

-HSS dies are generally not recommended for stainless steel production:
+HSS dies are generally not well-suited for stainless steel production:

-• HSS wears 3-5× faster on stainless than on carbon steel
+• HSS tends to wear significantly faster on stainless than on carbon steel

 • HSS is more susceptible to galling